LinX64/CoinCap/README.md

 ### Features

-1. The logic behind searching is to get the data only after the last character is entered (using flatMapLatest() flow operator).
+1. The logic behind searching is to get the data only after the last character is entered (using `flatMapLatest()` flow operator).
 2. For the home screen, I am planning to get some data from the server for showing on the LineChart, but for now, I am using dummy data.
-3. Unfortunately, the API doesn't provide the data for the LineChart, so I am using dummy data for now.
+3. Unfortunately, the API doesn't provide the data for the `LineChart`, so I am using dummy data for now.
 4. Iran (my home country) has been facing inflation for the last decade, and surprisingly, because of protests and the lack of management, the inflation rate is increasing day by day.
 So, I took